 On March 21, 2005, the City Controller, the Mayor's Budget Director and the Budget Analyst to the Board issued the Three-Year Budget Projection (the "Budget Projection") as required by the Administrative Code.
-The Budget Projection forecast a \$102.2 million General Fund budget shortfall for fiscal year 2005-06, which reflected the estimated cost of providing the current level of City services through current business practices for General Fund supported operations, including the strategies implemented by the Mayor's \$97.0 million, 18-month savings plan for the period from January 1, 2005 through June 30, 2006.
+The Budget Projection forecast a \$102.2 million General Fund budget shortfall for fiscal year 2005-06, which reflected the estimated cost of providing the current level of City services through current business practices for General Fund supported operations, including the strategies implemented by the Mayor's \$97 million, 18-month savings plan for the period from January 1, 2005 through June 30, 2006.
 This plan was designed to backfill the revenue losses stemming from the voters disapproval of Proposition J (1⁄4 percent sales tax) and Proposition K (temporary 1/10th of 1 percent gross receipts business tax package) in the November 2004 election.
-On May 31, 2005, the Mayor issued his FY 2005-06 Proposed Budget to the Board balancing the \$102.2 million shortfall employing among other things the following solutions: position reductions, programmatic changes, operation consolidations, one-time revenues, and savings from debt refinancing.
+By June 1, 2005, the Mayor will propose to the Board a balanced fiscal year 2005-06 budget which will close the estimated \$102.2 million budget gap and may use some or all of the following solutions: position reductions, programmatic changes, operation consolidations, possible adjustments in the State budget, various capital and equipment deferrals, one-time revenues, and savings from debt refinancing.